 Herbs and Spices for Diabetes

 Diet management is an integral part of managing diabetes.
 Therefore, nutrition in seniors with diabetes should meet all their needs.
+Several herbs may improve insulin sensitivity, reduce inflammation, and regulate blood sugar levels in people with diabetes.
+Although these herbs may help manage diabetes, you should not use them as a substitute for medical treatment.
+Diabetes patients should always consult their healthcare provider before taking new herbs or supplements, as they may interact with medications.
 If you are concerned about possible drug interactions or allergies, talk to your doctor before using herbs and spices to lower blood sugar.

 1. Milk Thistle

 Milk thistle belongs to the daisy and ragweed families and is among the herbs and spices that fight diabetes.
 The plant originates in the Mediterranean region.
 Occasionally it is referred to as the mary thistle or the holy thistle.

 A key component of diabetes type 2 is insulin resistance.
 Milk thistle appears to improve insulin resistance.
 Research shows that milk thistle, when combined with traditional treatments, can improve diabetes.